ironicbadger/pms-wiki/docs/day-two/top10apps.md

 <img alt="jellyfin-banner" src="../../images/top10/jellyfin.png">
 </p>

 Jellyfin has come a really long way in the last 12 months (list edited Jan 2023).
 No cloud connectivity required for authentication, no random streaming services and hugely snappy performance are all great reasons to try Jellyfin.
+Did I mention that it's completely open source too?

 It really is worth a look if you haven't tried it in a while.
 Client updates are coming thick and fast and the server side of things has improved hugely as well.
 Jellyfin is the future of media servers, no doubt.

 <iframe src="https://player.fireside.fm/v2/dUlrHQih+B62wpyjN?theme=dark" width="740" height="200" frameborder="0" scrolling="no"></iframe>